How the Remote Control Works

 If you're not interested in the technical details of how the remote control page works, skip straight to the next page now.

-The jukebox page (ipad_jukebox.html) uses HTML, CSS, and JavaScript.
-There are about 2000 lines of my own code, plus the jQuery library for DOM manipulation etc, and the iScroll 4 library to provide one-finger sub-page scrolling.
+The jukebox remote control is actually a web page (remote.php) which uses HTML, CSS, PHP, and JavaScript.
+There are approaching 3000 lines of my own code, plus the jQuery library for DOM manipulation etc.

 The JavaScript uses Ajax technology to load information pages from the server when required.

 The JavaScript maintains synchronisation with the server using the Long Polling style of pseudo-push technology, in conjunction with Ajax.
 When a player-related event occurs on the server (track change, etc), the server initiates a sync immediately.
-Otherwise a sync occurs every couple of minutes, to forestall browser time-outs.
+Otherwise a sync occurs every few minutes, to forestall browser time-outs.